ibm-cloud-docs/codeengine/deploy-job.md

 ### Creating a job with the console
 {: #create-job-ui}

-Create a {{site.data.keyword.codeengineshort}} job by using the [`ibmcom/testjob`](https://hub.docker.com/r/ibmcom/testjob){: external} image in Docker Hub.
-This job prints `Hello World`.
+Create a {{site.data.keyword.codeengineshort}} job by using the [`ibmcom/firstjob`](https://hub.docker.com/r/ibmcom/firstjob){: external} image in Docker Hub.
+This job prints `Hi from a batch job!
+My index is:`.

 1. Open [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Start creating** from **Run your container image**.
 3. Select **Job**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that provisioning your project can take a few minutes.
 Wait until the project status is `Active` before you continue to the next step.
-5. Enter a name for the job.
+5. Enter a name for the job; for example, `myjob`.
 6. Specify a container image for your job.
-For example, specify the sample `docker.io/ibmcom/testjob` for the container image, which is a simple `Hello World` job.
+For example, specify the sample `docker.io/ibmcom/firstjob` for the container image, which is a simple `Hello World` job.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 If you have your own source code that you want to turn into a container image for the job, see [building a container image](/docs/codeengine?topic=codeengine-build-image).
 6. Click **Create**.
-7. Run your job by clicking **Submit job** from Job runs.
+7. From your job page, in the Job runs pane, click **Submit job** to open the Submit job pane.
 Note that you might need to scroll to find the Job runs pane.
 8. From the Submit job pane, accept all of the default values, and click **Submit job** again to run your job.

 You can find details about your job run on the Job status page.